-Bill grants war powers to fight IS
+Bill would grant war powers to fight Islamic State

 Washington — The top Democrat on the House intelligence panel is introducing a bill Wednesday to authorize President Barack Obama’s war against Islamic State militants, saying Congress should not wait to see if the White House sends over its blueprint of what the legislation should say.